In the last few months, I have blogged about a new level of communication between myself and my horse herd.

 All my life I dreamed of having the kind of relationship with horses that is portrayed in the Walter Farley Black Stallion series, or in The Man From Snowy River movie.
 Now I’m actually building that.
 Fun!

-Recently, I started having more confidence in the messages I’ve been getting from the horses for a while.
-The more confidence I develop, the more clear and frequent the messages are becoming.
+Recently, I started having more confidence in the feedback I’ve been getting from the horses for a while.
+The more confidence I develop, the more clear and frequent the feedback is becoming.
 I had still sometimes failed to hear what they were saying, or struggled to hear clearly.
 And I was only hearing the horses and goats, not my other animals (or so I thought).

 As we both wrote about similar topics, we decided to swap books.
 As a bonus, she also sent her book Communication With All Life.